 - Due to the lower conversion rate, the ROI on Ads spent will be less than desirable, and the number of leads you get will be significantly less.

-So, you should make your landing page aimed at one single goal, and all your content should be aligned accordingly.
-Plus, your traffic generation efforts should only be focused on getting prospects that are more likely to convert as per your goal.
+So, you should aim your landing page at one goal, and all your content should be aligned accordingly.
+Plus, your traffic generation efforts should only focus on getting prospects that are more likely to convert as per your goal.

-As you saw above, preparing a landing page copy and designing it is not as simple as creating an article about your product.
+As you saw above, preparing and designing a landing page copy is not as simple as creating an article about your product.
 You need to focus on a lot of factors that may hamper your conversion rate if not done right.

 As they say, a lead generation campaign is only as good as the landing page of your funnel.
 The same can be said about your sales campaigns, social growth campaigns, affiliate marketing campaigns, and so on.